Get involved in the SEMS Placements and Internships Bootcamp 2026

 The 2 day Bootcamp will include interactive masterclasses on topics including:

-• Finding placement & internship opportunities and Introduction to Gradcracker
+- Finding placement and internship opportunities such as an Introduction to Gradcracker

 Why get involved: